 Each of these three four-unit two-storeyed blocks has a hipped roof of terra cotta tiles and a symmetrical facade, built of brown brick with lighter red-brown accents.
 The facades, each different in detail from the others, is divided into three bays, the centre one expressing the entrance and stair hall.
 The window above the entrance has geometric patterned leaded glass and a stepped profile, imparting a distinct Art Deco character.
 So too do the decorative panels of lighter brick, in varied bonds.
 Further Art Deco touches are provided by the stepped arrangement of piers and mortar-board tops above the eaves line of the centre bay.
 Each block has a different brick-faced hood over the entrance doorway and the exterior lobby has a tesselated tile floor.
 The doors are also divided into geometric patterns in the Art Deco manner.
+This block, No 15, retains its original timber windows and sashes and there is also a timber lich gate, which does not appear to be original.
 Two driveways lead to the rear yards where there are detached garages.
 The brick front fences, with dentillation and copings, appear to be original.